kyczawon/ICFootballFantasy/README.md

 * View players - see information on the performance of players across all Imperial football teams
 * Admin view - captains can add score and statistics for players

+## Google play store

+The app is live on the [Google Play Store](https://play.google.com/store/apps/details?id=uk.ac.ic.union.icfootballfantasy&hl=en_GB) since 20th October 2017.

-## Apple App Store
+## Flutter App

 The flutter app is the new effort to create a managable project to code for both IOS and Android with a single codebase.
 Since 22nd of October 2018 the flutter app is live on the [Apple App Store](https://itunes.apple.com/us/app/ic-fantasy-football/id1439240828#?platform=iphone).
 The goal is to migrate all functionality to the flutter app in the future and replace this native android app by the flutter app.

-## Google play store

-The app is live on the [Google Play Store](https://play.google.com/store/apps/details?id=uk.ac.ic.union.icfootballfantasy&hl=en_GB) since 20th October 2017.

 ## Web App